ToolACE-MT: Non-Autoregressive Generation for Agentic Multi-Turn Interaction: Method

 We define one interaction between the assistant and the user/environment as a single turn.
 The assistant executes a sequence of actions $(a^1, a^2, \cdots, a^n)$, where each $a^t \in \mathcal{A}$, to accomplish the user’s tasks $(u^1, u^2, \cdots, u^m)$, where each $u^t \in \mathcal{U}$.
 A single conversation may involve multiple tasks issued incrementally.
 Each action $a^t$ can be either a function call or a natural language response to the user.
 The corresponding observation $o^t$ is either the tool’s output or the user’s follow-up message.
 Importantly, the environment state $s^t$ after executing $a^t$ remains latent to both the assistant and the user.
 The interaction concludes when all user tasks $u^t$ are completed or the maximum number of turns is reached.
 The final reward $r \in \mathcal{R}$ is computed based on the cumulative state changes and, optionally, the action sequence, depending on the level of granularity desired.

-This interaction results in a sequence of alternating observations and actions, $C = (o^0, a^1, o^1, \cdots, a^n, o^n)$, where $o^0$ is the user’s initial message and $o^t$ is the tool output or user reply following $a^t$. $C$ constitutes the target for data generation, i.e., multi-turn conversational data.
+This interaction results in a sequence of alternating observations and actions as a trajectory, $C = (o^0, a^1, o^1, \cdots, o^{n-1}, a^n)$, where $o^0$ is the user’s initial message and $o^t$ is the tool output or user reply following $a^t$. $C$ constitutes the target for data generation, i.e., multi-turn conversational data.